Kishore2005-Tech/evasion-product-landing-page/README.md

 This UI was generated using AI-powered frontend tools that convert text prompts into real UI code.

 Describe UI → Generate layout
-Customize design → Refine components
+Customize design in Refine components
 Deploy instantly to production

 These tools significantly reduce development time by generating ready-to-use frontend code .